Mahanandi: Temple Architecture

-The temple is famous for its fresh water pools, called Kalyani or Pushkarni.
+The temple is known for its fresh water pools, called Kalyani or Pushkarni.
 The architecture of the temple shows the strong presence of the Chalukya Kings in this region.
 The pools of temple shows the skill of the Vishwakarmas.

-The initial structure was built by Badami Chalukyas in 7th century, while several additions were done in the 10th and 15th centuries.
-The gopuram over central sanctum was built in Badami Chalukyan style of architecture and other structures in the temple are in Vijayanagara style.
-According to the legend, the local kings known as Nandas ruled here in 10th century CE and built a number of temples and worshiped their ancestral deity the Nandi, hence the name Mahanandi.
+The original structure was built by Badami Chalukyas in 7th century, while several additions were made in the 10th and 15th centuries.
+The gopuram over main sanctum was built in Badami Chalukyan style of architecture and other structures in the temple are in Vijayanagara style.
+According to the legend, the local kings known as Nandas ruled here in 10th century CE and built a series of temples and worshiped their ancestral deity the Nandi, hence the name Mahanandi.

-The main temple is surrounded by three pools: two small pools at the entrance and one big pool inside the temple itself.
+The main temple is surrounded by three pools: two small pools at the entrance and one large pool inside the temple itself.
 This holy tank is 60 sqft with an outdoor pavilion called a mandapa in the centre.
 The inlets and outlets of the tank are arranged so that the depth of the water is constantly kept at five feet, thus enabling pilgrims to bathe in the holy waters.
 Bathing in the inside big pool is prohibited after 5PM every day.

 A peculiarity of the water source is that it has a constant flow irrespective of the change of seasons.
 The water source originates at the Garbhagruha (inner shrine) just below Swayambhu Linga.
 One can touch the water near the Shiva Linga (symbol of Shiva).
 The devotees can offer prayers and touch the Shiva Linga.
 This is unusual because traditionally at temples, the main deity is kept away from the touch of the devotees.

 The water is famous for its crystalline and healing qualities and is also tepid.
 The outgoing water irrigates 2000 acre of fertile land surrounding the village.
 The surrounding areas are under production with rice fields, fruit, vegetable and flower gardens.
 The temple is well known for the Koneru.
 The water during the winter season will be very hot and vice versa during the summer.
 During the early mornings, the water is tepid and it gets cooled gradually with the rise in temperature.